Thankfulness can sneak into the most unlikely of places.

 Jesus, thank you for showing me your love even in my anxiousness.
 Thank you for showing me that perfect love casts out fear.

-There are many things I don’t love about myself.
-I’m learning every day to appreciate my imperfections because they are a part of who I am.
+There are many things I don’t love about myself, although I’m learning every day to appreciate my imperfections because they are a part of who I am.